jfwells/wp-united/README_FIRST.txt

 WP-United :: Public Releases

 **** phpBB3 releases: ****

+v 0.8.1 RELEASE CANDIDATE 2
+- Fixed error preventing integrated users from commenting on WordPress posts
+- Fixed errors with forum posts and users online widgets
+- cross-posted posts that later become global announcements can now be edited/commented on
+- Fixed broken redirects and login links that occur in some circumstances
+- fixed gzip handler in reverse forum integration
+- Added WordPress user ID to cross-posted comment metadata so that avatar tags, etc. can work
+- fixed error messages not being suppressed in installer backend
+- Fixed ACP errors on user mapping, uninstall and donate pages
+- Fixed template cache not blocked, preventing template showing on profile update, on simple reverse integration
+- Fixed missing $template object on theme change in WP dashboard
+- Many other minor bug fixes

 v0.8.0 RELEASE CANDIDATE 2
 -- This is the biggest, most changed release yet, with new features, and the majority of the code